darktable-org/darktable/packaging/windows/BUILD.md

     $ git submodule update
     ```

-* Finally build and install darktable:
-    ```
-    $ mkdir build
-    $ cd build
-    $ cmake -G "MSYS Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/opt/darktable ../.
-    $ cmake --build .
-    $ cmake --build . --target install
-    ```
+### Building and Installing Locally
+* Local Install
+  * run `build_and_install.sh` from MSYS2 MINGW64 terminal.
-    After this darktable will be installed in `/opt/darktable `directory and can be started by typing `/opt/darktable/bin/darktable.exe` in MSYS2 MINGW64 terminal.
+  * after this darktable will be installed in `/opt/darktable `directory and can be started by typing `/opt/darktable/bin/darktable.exe` in MSYS2 MINGW64 terminal.

-    *NOTE: If you are using the Lua scripts, build the installer and install darktable.
+  * *NOTE: If you are using the Lua scripts, build the installer and install darktable.
     The Lua scripts check the operating system and see windows and expect a windows shell when executing system commands.
 Running darktable from the MSYS2 MINGW64 terminal gives a bash shell and therefore the commands will not work.*

-* For building the installer image, which will  create darktable-<VERSION>.exe installer in current build directory, use: `$ cmake --build . --target package`

-    *NOTE: The package created will be optimized for the machine on which it has been built, but it could not run on other PCs with different hardware or different Windows version.
-If you want to create a "generic" package, change the first cmake command line as follows:*
-    ```
-    $ cmake -G "MSYS Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/opt/darktable -DBINARY_PACKAGE_BUILD=ON ../.
-    ```
+* Installer Image
+  * for a generic installer, run `build_generic_msi_installer.sh` from MSYS2 MINGW64 terminal
+  * if you'll re-use the installer on a PC with the same hardware and Windows version then you can get an optimized installer using `build_optimized_msi_installer.sh`

+### Using Ninja instead of Make
 It is now possible to build darktable on Windows using Ninja rather than Make.
 This offers advantages of reduced build times for incremental builds (builds on Windows are significantly slower than with linux based systems).
 To use Ninja you need to install it from an MSYS terminal with:

 `$ pacman -S mingw-w64-x86_64-ninja`